Blakeroband/Module7-repo/README generator.md

   - [license](#license)

   ## installation
-  download the dependencies (inquirer) and the readme generator repo
+  to install this project you will download the dependencies (iquirer)

   ## contributions
   Anthony Schwab, Jacobus Berghoefer, lukas-h on github, and the Xpert Learning Assistant

   ## usage
-  to use this application simply run the index.js file inside of your bash, shell, or code editor such as VScode and answer the questions this application promts
+  to use this application we run the index.js file in a code terminal such as bash, shell, or node.js in vscode or any code editor.

   ## test
-  the easiest way to test this application would be to download everything and simply run the index.js file from your terminal and run through the questions the application promts
+  the easiest way to test this project would be to download the files nessesary and run through the questions until you are finish, then check your results

   ## license
   MIT license: